Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht-00.md

    Subject: Registration of a new SASL family HT

-   SASL mechanism name (or prefix for the family): HT-* Security considerations: Section 4 of draft-schmaus-sasl-ht-00 (TODO) Published specification (optional, recommended): draft-schmaus-sasl-ht-00 (TODO) Person & email address to contact for further information:
+   SASL mechanism name (or prefix for the family): HT-* Security considerations: Section FIXME of draft-schmaus-sasl-ht-00 (TODO) Published specification (optional, recommended): draft-schmaus-sasl-ht-00 (TODO) Person & email address to contact for further information:
    IETF SASL WG <kitten@ietf.org>